Maks-Mroczkowski/Maks-Mroczkowski/README.md

 - 📫 How to reach me **mmroczkowski628@gmail.com**

-- ⚡ Fun fact **I am Imperial gymnastics captain, I love to do flips**
+- ⚡ Fun fact **I am Captain of the Imperial gymnastics team, I love to do flips**

 <h3 align="left">Connect with me:</h3>
 <p align="left">